grnet/synnefo/docs/quick-install-admin-guide.rst

 ``ASTAKOS_IM_MODULES`` refers to the astakos login methods.
 For now only local is supported.
 The ``ASTAKOS_COOKIE_DOMAIN`` should be the base url of our domain (for all services). ``ASTAKOS_BASEURL`` is the astakos home page.
-``ASTAKOS_CLOUD_SERVICES`` contains all services visible to and served by astakos.
-The first element of the dictionary is used to point to a generic landing page for your services (cyclades, pithos).
-If you don't have such a page it can be omitted.
-The second and third element point to our services themselves (the apps) and should be set as above.

 For the ``ASTAKOS_RECAPTCHA_PUBLIC_KEY`` and ``ASTAKOS_RECAPTCHA_PRIVATE_KEY``
 go to https://www.google.com/recaptcha/admin/create and create your own pair.